b-lukaszuk/BS_wJ_eng/contents/format_text.md

 and test it out (`getJustifiedLines(lorem) |> printLines`).

-As for the double column justified layout.
-It's pretty straightforward, we'll get a single justified column (that is roughly half the width of `MAX_LINE_LEN`), split it approximately in half and glue together lines from adjacent columns.
+As for the double column justified layout, it's pretty straightforward.
+We'll get a single justified column (that is roughly half the width of `MAX_LINE_LEN`), split it approximately in half and glue together lines from adjacent columns.
 Let's get into it.